Notes from Hong Kong: Rituals in Motion, Man Mo Temple

-Built in 1847 on Hollywood Road, Man Mo Temple is one of Hong Kong’s oldest temples, dedicated to Man Cheong, the God of Literature, and Kwan Tai, the God of Martial Arts.
+Built in 1847 on Hollywood Road, Man Mo Temple is one of Hong Kong’s oldest temples, dedicated to Man Cheong, the god of Literature, and Kwan Tai, the god of Martial Arts.
 For generations it has symbolized scholarship, loyalty, protection, and balance, a sanctuary where students once prayed for success in imperial examinations and where today both locals and visitors still come seeking guidance, blessings, and solace.
 And it continues to this day.

 It pours.
 It shimmers.
 It glints.